 #5: Shrink Your Adjusted Gross Income

 Gross income is calculated by adding all revenues, wages, business income, investment dividends, capital gains, and retirement account proceeds, e.g. - together.
-Adjusted Gross Income (AGI) accounts for money that is redirected for a specific purpose.
+Adjusted Gross Income (AGI) accounts for money that's redirected for a specific purpose.

 These embrace employer contributions to retirement accounts, alimony paid to an ex-spouse, interest paid on student loans, and expenses related to educator needs.
-Optimal tax planning for small business aims to keep AGI as small a number as possible.
+Optimal tax planning for small businesses aims to keep AGI as small as possible.

 There are ways to do this.
 One is by making contributions to employee health savings accounts.
 Increasing retirement plan contributions, as far as the law allows, is another means of bringing AGI down.